 - Cook the onion until just softened and translucent - this should take a couple of minutes, they should still be crunchy.1 onion

 - Sprinkle in the spices and cook for a minute until fragrant, then add the garlic and cook for a minute or two more.
-Be careful not to burn it!3 cloves garlic, 3 tsp cumin powder, ½ tsp chilli powder, ½ tsp cayenne powder, 1 tsp smoked paprika powder
+Be careful not to burn it!3 cloves garlic, 3 teaspoon cumin powder, ½ teaspoon chilli powder, ½ teaspoon cayenne powder, 1 teaspoon smoked paprika powder

 - Get the mushrooms and vegan chicken in the pan and cook for 5 and a half minutes.250 g chestnut mushrooms, 250 g Quorn fillets

 - Add in the peppers and cook for 3 minutes more.1 red pepper, 1 orange pepper